openmedlab/DeblurringMIM/README.md

 Note that for fine-tuning the deblurring MIM approaches, you should also need to apply image blurring operation on the original images.

 #### Training for classification
-To finetune deblurring MAE or vanilla MAE training for classification, run the following on single GPU:
+To finetune deblurring or vanilla MAE training for classification, run the following on single GPU:
 ```bash
 python main_finetune.py --seed 0 \
     --data_path  /path/to/dataset/  \